 Another charge that can be brought as a result of violating a protective order is “dissuading a witness.”
 Often the protected person is also a witness in domestic violence case, usually the alleged victim.
 Under Penal Code Section 136.1, if there are allegations that the “defendant knowingly and maliciously prevents or dissuades any witness or victim from attending or giving testimony at any trial or proceeding or inquiry authorized by law,” then the prosecutor can file either a felony or a misdemeanor against the defendant.
 If the alleged threat is accompanied by force, fear, or any injury the court can impose a felony with a sentence in state prison.
 This is in addition to any charges that can be filed related to any assaults, battery with great bodily injury, or criminal threats.

 BOTTOM LINE: Do NOT make contact with any person named in a criminal protective order.
 The consequences are severe.
 If the protected person wishes to have contact with the defendant, he or she should contact a qualified criminal defense attorney to discuss the situation.
-Contact the Law Offices of Jerod Gunsberg at (323) 633-3423 or via the secure contact form on this page for a free and confidential consultation.
+Contact the Law Offices of Jerod Gunsberg at (323) 633-3423 or via the secure contact form on this page for a confidential consultation.